automl/multi-obj-baselines/README.md

 # Bag of Baselines

 Bag of Baselines implements several multi-objective opimisation methods to create a performance benchmark on two small datasets.
-To learn more about this work, check out the publication: (TODO: insert link)
+To learn more about this work, check out the [publication](https://arxiv.org/abs/2105.01015).

 ### Features